China hotel reservation, 4,300 hotels in 338 cities.

 What's on this piece of paper? ---"We watched a TV live broadcast of the news conference held by new municipality officials this afternoon.
 We were so encouraged and excited.
 We fully believe that under the correct leadership of these newly elected officials along with the joint effort of all residents of the town, we can make our hometown more beautiful."

 This web site is created by InfoPacific Development Inc. and jointly managed by InfoPacific Development Inc. (Canada) and Kompass (China) Information Service Co.
 Ltd. This site is frequently updated and permanently "under construction".
-All rights reserved 1995-2009.
+All rights reserved.

-This site is frequently updated and permanently "under construction".
-All the information posted on this website is for informational purposes only.
-CHINATODAY .COM disclaims all liability or responsibility for the accuracy and completeness of the information provided in this website, and the opinions by publications related to this website do not necessarily reflect the views of CHINATODAY.COM or any of its affiliates.
+All the information provided in this website is collected from official, unofficial sources and for your informational purposes only.
+Chinatoday.com disclaims all liability or responsibility for the accuracy and completeness of the information provided in this website and the opinions by publications related to this website do not necessarily reflect the views of Chinatoday.com or any of its affiliates.